AlibabaCloudDocs/vod/intl.en-US/Best Practice/Upload videos by using the OSS native SDK.md

     **Note:**

-    -   No messages are displayed during the installation.
-Please wait.
+    -   When you run the preceding command to install the SDK, no prompts are displayed.
 If the installation times out, run the command again.
     -   If the src/github.com/aliyun/alibaba-cloud-sdk-go/services/vod subdirectory appears in the directory that is specified by GOPATH, the SDK is installed.
 -   Run the glide command to install the upload SDK for Go.